alexgornovoi/resume-website/README.md

-## Personnal website made using Next.js and MUI
+## Personal website made using Next.js and MUI